Author an algorithmic question

 1. The correct answer will be displayed for your correct answer variable based on the algorithmic variables defined in your algorithm and the expression defined for calculating the correct answer.
 Ensure that the values that are calculated for your correct answer variable display as expected.

-1. Double-click the response area field of your question text to edit the question's response area.
+1. Double-click the student response component of your question text to edit the component.

 1. Click Update for your question to use the defined correct answer variable.